mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UI.md

 ### Editing a localization

- The following events set the new coordianates of the localization and send an [update](UDP_Remote_Protocol.md#localizationss-modified) of the localization to the remote app:
+ The following events set the new coordinates of the localization and send an [update](UDP_Remote_Protocol.md#localizationss-modified) of the localization to the remote app:

 - The user hits enter or other definable key if enter can't be used.
 If we can't use enter, allow the key to be set in preferences.
-The key setting should be in another preferences pane (e.g. Keys, this is in addition to the Annotations and Network panes.)
+The key setting should be in another preferences pane (e.g. _Keys_, this is in addition to the Annotations and Network panes.)
 - The video leaves the paused state.
 - The user clicks on another localization.
 - The user single clicks on the video anywhere other than the border/control points of the editable localization.